Here comes a betting bonanza. Mountain State online sports bettors can enjoy a super-sized NFL playoffs menu this weekend.

 The Seattle Seahawks host the Los Angeles Rams as a medium-sized pick in the second contest.
 Seattle will try to beat the Rams for the second time in three weeks.
 The Seahawks prevailed 20-9 in Week 16.

 The Washington Football Team concludes the Saturday slate in the night game, hosting the Tampa Bay Buccaneers as a lopsided dog.

 The show-stopper of the weekend could be the Baltimore Ravens-Tennessee Titans in the opening tilt.

 The New Orleans Saints are the largest favorite on the board in hosting the Chicago Bears in the second leg.

-And what a way to wind it down: the Pittsburgh Steelers and Cleveland Browns meeting for the second time in eight days, this time in the playoffs and this time in Pittsburgh on Sunday night.
+And what a way to wind it down: with the Pittsburgh Steelers and Cleveland Browns meeting for the second time in eight days, this time in the playoffs and in Pittsburgh on Sunday night.

 “I absolutely love the way these games are spread out,” Avello said.
 “It lets bettors watch the end of one game and still have time to wager on the next one, as opposed to one game not being finished and the next one coming up.

 “On Saturday, the Bills are going to be bet.
 They are playing tremendous ball right now.
 And on the other side of it, Philip Rivers has a lot of accomplishments in the NFL, but he has nothing to show for it.
 No Super Bowl rings, no trophies.
 This might be his last chance to make some noise.”

 Avello warned about wagering overconfidence in the Washington-Tampa Bay matchup.